For many Alberta farmers, participating locally in a Canadian Foodgrains growing project is a way to make a difference at a global level.

 While each Foodgrains growing project is unique, reflecting the area the crop is grown and the people involved, there are some common practices.
 The projects often have community involvement, with area businesses assisting the growing projects with donations of goods, like seed and fertilizer, and services, like insurance.

-Agriculture Financial Services (AFSC) is proud to support 26 Canadian Foodgrains projects covering 33 growing locations (3,650 acres) in Alberta with Straight Hail Insurance during the 2025 growing season.
+Agriculture Financial Services (AFSC) is proud to support 24 Canadian Foodgrains projects covering 32 growing locations (3,379 acres) in Alberta with Straight Hail Insurance during the 2026 growing season.
+A variety of crops are represented, including barley, wheat, canola, along with smaller amounts of red lentils, oats, and yellow peas.